You say on this website that the Future Fund way of investing in stocks is safe. What evidence do you have for this?

 The lines are split into three graphs, as opposed to putting them all in one graph, to improve the visualization.
 ‘5 years’ and ’25 years’ are both in two graphs on purpose – we’ll get to that later.

-Secondly, note that the average annual interest from 1871 to 2020 is 6.93%.
+Secondly, note that the average annual interest in the past 150 years is 7.0%.
 Again, this is ‘real return’, meaning it is already corrected for inflation.
-The average uncorrected return is higher, around 9%.
+The average uncorrected return is higher, 9.1% (the average inflation per year was 2.1%).

 Thirdly, note that as the investment period gets bigger, the variance (‘variance’ means how much the line deviates from its average) around the average interest gets smaller (notice how different the y-axes are in the 3 graphs).
 If you invested for 1 year, if you started in precisely the right month, you would have made an interest of 151.3% (!).
 If you started in the worst month, you would have made -58.1% (meaning you lost 58.1% per year).
 Depending on the month and year in which you started to invest, you could get really lucky or unlucky.
 However, as the investment period grows, these numbers get smaller.
 With 5 years they are already 33.3% and -13.2%, with 10 years 20.0% and -5.9%, and so on.